ropensci-archive/opendata/index.md

 * [rnpn][rnpn]: Wrapper to the National Phenology Network database API
 * [rfisheries][rfisheries]: Package for interacting with fisheries databases at openfisheries.org [more](http://openfisheries.org/)
 * [rebird][rebird]: A programmatic interface to the eBird database
+* [flora][flora]: Retrieve taxonomical information of botanical names from the Flora do Brasil website
+* [Rcolombos][Rcolombos]: This package provides programmatic access to Colombos, a web based interface for exploring and analyzing comprehensive organism-specific cross-platform expression compendia of bacterial organisms.
+* [Reol][Reol]: An R interface to the EOL API.
+Includes functions for downloading and extracting information off the EOL pages.
+* [rPlant][rPlant]: rPlant is an R interface to the the many computational resources iPlant offers through their RESTful application programming interface.
+Currently, rPlant functions interact with the iPlant foundational API, the Taxonomic Name Resolution Service API, and the Phylotastic Taxosaurus API.
+Before using rPlant, users will have to register with the iPlant Collaborative. http://www.iplantcollaborative.org/discover/discovery-environment

 ### Genes/genomes